 Store at room temperature, avoid direct sunlight for up to 60 days.
 For longer term storage keep oral capsules in your household refrigerator for up to 12 months.

 What should I feed my cat during the treatment?

 Freshly cooked fish, chicken and other natural foods.
 If your cat has diarrhoea, consider switching to dry cat food for a few days until diarrhoea stops.

 How long is the treatment?

 The recommended length of treatment is 12 weeks.
 However, the actual treatment length may depend on many factors such as how quickly your cat responds to the treatment, the stage of the FIP infection when you began the treatment, and your personal financial situation.
-Contact us for FREE consultation on this matter.

 Can GS-441524 be used along with other medications?

 Yes, GS is an antiviral treatment, and can be used with other medications to improve the overall health of your cat.
 However, Lysin are not recommended to use along with GS.
 Interferon has no effect for the treatment of FIP virus.

 As your cat begins to heal, it will gain weight as appetite returns and regular eating begins.
 Weigh your cat once a week and adjust the dosage accordingly.
 Work closely with your veterinarian for address possible complications that may occur such as liver and kidney damages and infections